catedu/python-for-person-in-everybody/en/05-iterations.md

 largest = None
 print('Before:', largest)
 for itervar in [3, 41, 12, 9, 74, 15]:
-    if largest is None or itervar &gt; largest : largest = itervar
+    if largest is None or itervar > largest : largest = itervar
     print('Loop:', itervar, largest)
 print('Largest:', largest)